Queen's Gambit Accepted: 1.d4 d5 2.c4...... 4.e3

 History and Notable Players

 It arises from the Queen's Gambit Accepted: 1.d4 d5 2.c4...
 Nf6.
-Among the most prolific practitioners on the White side are Zdenko Kozul (45 games), Svetozar Gligoric (42 games), Wolfgang Uhlmann (32 games).
-On the Black side, notable exponents include Hrvoje Stevic (82 games), Aleksandr Karpatchev (52 games), Milan Matulovic (50 games).
+Among the most prolific White practitioners are Zdenko Kozul (45 games), Svetozar Gligoric (42 games), Wolfgang Uhlmann (32 games).
+Black-side regulars include Hrvoje Stevic (82 games), Aleksandr Karpatchev (52 games), Milan Matulovic (50 games).

 Main Lines and Variations